-Furthermore, 65% rated performance evaluations as irrelevant to their job roles.
 So there are clearly many pitfalls to effective performance management but with a change of approach it can transform the way you develop your teams.

 Performance reviews can be testing, angst-ridden experiences for both managers and employees.
 This is because most organisations deliver lackluster performance reviews that distance and confuse, rather than engage employees.